This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Corn Selection: Choose fresh, frozen and thawed, or canned corn.
-If using canned corn, make sure to rinse and drain it thoroughly to remove excess liquid and sodium.
+• Corn Options: Use fresh, frozen (thawed), or canned corn.
+If using canned, rinse and drain well.

 Frequently Asked Questions

-What are the various names for Mexican Street Corn Dip?
+What are other names for Mexican Street Corn Dip?

 Ways To Use Leftover Ingredients